DECAfpga/Next186/README.md

 ![pinout_deca](pinout_deca.png)

-Audio SigmaDelta not connected as the diagram because of the 3 pins memory change.
+UART not connected as diagram.
 See pins at Next186_SoC.qsf.

+MIDI_out is connected to UART_TXD as per diagram above.

 Joystick not available.